redvex/prompty_library/education/kickoff_quiz_not_completed.md

 ${config.name} has not yet completed the KickOff quiz.
 Encourage them to do so as soon as possible, ideally after the current session.
-Explain that completing the quiz is crucial for tailoring the program to meet their specific needs.
+Explain that completing the quiz is crucial to fit our sessions perfectly to your needs.